longturn/freeciv21/docs/glossary.rst

     game, players may form alliances.
 However, these alliances are often not formally reported in-game via the :ref:`Nations and Diplomacy View <game-manual-nations-and-diplomacy-view>` until necessity requires it.
     This is typically when conflict occurs and allied units need to enter allied cities.

+  FOW
+    Fog of War

+    If you do not have a unit giving vision on a piece of the game map, your nation will not see border changes until you move a unit giving vision.

   FP
     Fire Power